My Home Hair Colour Fails (and What I’ve Learned from Them)

 Meanwhile, UV light can also fade colour, so it’s worth using colour protection shampoos and conditioners which often contain UV shields to protect hair.

-If you don’t want to sacrifice the defrizzing/curl defining/moisturising benefits of your regular shampoo and conditioner though, I really recommend dipping a toe into the world of custom hair products with a brand like Function of Beauty’s Shampoo and Conditioner (from £29 for a 236 ml shampoo and conditioner, Function of Beauty)*, which uses custom ingredients to treat up to five personalised hair concerns, incuding dryness, frizziness, shine, and colour protection.
+If you don’t want to sacrifice the defrizzing/curl-defining/moisturising benefits of your regular shampoo and conditioner though, I really recommend dipping a toe into the world of custom hair products with a brand like Function of Beauty’s Shampoo and Conditioner, which uses custom ingredients to treat up to five personalised hair concerns, including dryness, frizziness, shine, and colour protection.
 There’s even a purple option for blondes.

-Alternatively, and without having to replace a whole existing haircare routine, is adding in a UV protecting spray.
-I really enjoy IGK’s Thirsty Girl Coconut Milk Leave-In Conditioner (£24 for 185 ml), which also contains hyaluronic acid to soften hair while UV protectors shield from fading.
+Alternatively, and without having to replace a whole existing haircare routine, is adding in a UV-protecting spray.
+I really enjoy IGK’s Thirsty Girl Coconut Milk Leave-In Conditioner, which also contains hyaluronic acid to soften hair while UV protectors shield it from fading.

 While I still believe colour is often best left to the pros, there’s definitely quite a lot you can do yourself to help make sure you get the colour you want.